 Recall that fMRI images are often used to measure levels of neuronal activity for use in finding out about anatomical or functional patterns of activity that support specific cognitive functions.
 Examples of the first issue give rise to questions about how specific features of equipment calibration and use, statistical manipulations that are parts of fMRI data production, environmental factors, etc. bear on the resolution, precision, and accuracy of neuronal activity measures.
 An instance of the second issue arises from the fact that fMRI equipment, calibration, and use often varies from laboratory to laboratory, and even from trial to trial in the same laboratory.
 As Jaqueline Sullivan points out, such differences raise vehemently interesting questions about which differences bear on the credibility of specific claims about connections between neuronal and cognitive processes, and how strongly they affect their credibility.
 For example, to control for anatomical or functional idiosyncrasies peculiar to specific subjects, neuro-scientists often average fMRI data from a number of resting brains and compare the results to averaged data from the same or other brains engaged in a cognitive task.
 To allow investigators to compare results from different trials, Individual and averaged results are projected onto a common atlas constructed from images of individual brains.
-Because various methods are used to construct atlases and project fMRI measures on to them, there can be appreciable discrepancies between their representations of anatomical landmarks and activity locations.
+Because various methods are used to construct atlases and project fMRI measures on to them, there can be appreciable discrepancies between their representations of anatomical landmarks or activity locations.
 (Woods,1996 pp.333-9) It should be obvious that the epistemic significance of any given epistemically significant factor will depend in part on what is being investigated.
 For some purposes (e.g., studying fine grained differences between right and left brain cognitive processing), discrepancies among averaging techniques, atlases and projection methods can make a big difference.
 For others, (e.g., studying resting neuronal activity in neuronal populations whose positions and functions don’t vary much over healthy brains) the differences might not matter very much.

 A second example: fMRI data typically consist of grids divided into pixels marked by numbers or colors to represent levels of activity in voxels of neuronal tissue (e.g. 1mm3 in volume).
 Pixels seldom if ever map cleanly onto anatomically or functionally distinct brain regions.
 The voxels they represent may be large enough to contain neurons doing all sorts of things that aren’t especially relevant to the cognitive function of interest.
 Alternatively they may be too small to contain a population that supports it.
-If a cognitive function is supported by neuronal activities distributed over various parts of the brain, there is no reason why those activities should be carried out by neuronal populations that fit tidily within the boundaries of any selection of voxels.
+If a cognitive function is supported by neuronal activities distributed over various parts of the brain, there is no reason why those activities should have to be carried out by neuronal populations that fit tidily within the boundaries of any selection of voxels.
 This raises questions about how to produce fMRI data that are most susceptible to informative agglomeration and interpretation.
 For instance, what size voxels would best serve the investigators’ interests?
 How many images should be averaged, and how should the averaging be managed to avoid obscuring anatomically or functionally significant details?
 And so on.
 (Glymour and Hanson forthcoming)

 I believe that philosophers who free themselves from the constraints imposed by 1.Epistemic Anthropocentrism, 2.
 Perceptual Ultimacy, 3.
 Epistemic Purity, 4.
 Scope Empricism, and 5.
 Two Term Confirmation will be in a far better position than empiricists to study and learn from issues like the above.
 And I believe this can shed new light on philosophically important features of scientific practice.